fweiss/spider/hardware/FAN.md

 Information about some fans

 ## Waveshare Fan-4010-PWM-5V
-> The sense period has differencet values depending on sequences
+> The steady-state sense period has different values depending on sequences.
->

 1 black GND
 2 red +5V
 3 blue SENSE